jake-figma/component-inspector/README.md

 A [Figma plugin](https://www.figma.com/community/plugin/1162860898904210114) for inspecting Figma components.

-Components and Component Properties are incredibly powerful features in Figma.

-This plugin allows developers to inspect those properties in a mental model similar to the way they describe components.
+This plugin allows developers to look at Figma component properties in the same way they describe components in code.
 This plugin does _not_ generate style code.
 It generates code for the language of components and the description of properties.

 Currently supporting instance and component code generation for: